cfnz/muirwik/README.md

 the only way I have tested thus far is with the demo app.

 ### State Management
 State management via Redux (or something) is something I have been meaning to look into.
-In the test app, most of state is in local vars rather than in State objects.
+In the test app, most of the state is in local vars rather than in State objects.
 I tried both, but saw no real benefit in the state objects rather than state vars.
 It didn't seem to help with hot module reloading either.
 It didn't seem to help with anything much.
 Perhaps, with Redux it might all be quite different... it would be nice if Hot Module Reloading worked with state (as